Ho-Ro/nanoSTK_V1/README.md

 ## Usage

 The communication uses the `stk500v1` protocol over serial USB with a data rate of 115200 bps, this is the default speed of `avrdude`.
+As serial communication is the bottleneck, you can speed up programming or reading considerably with a higher `BAUDRATE` setting in the FW.

 ### Config File .avrduderc